 Evidence for the Knowledge and/or Skills in this Outcome will be provided on a sample basis.
 A different sample of the Knowledge and/or Skills is required each time the Outcome is assessed.
-Candidates must
+Candidates must provide evidence of three from the five Knowledge and/or Skills items above.
+Assessment will be restricted open-book and will take place under supervised conditions.
+Candidates will be permitted to refer only to the equivalent of 250 words of their own summary notes.
+Candidates' notes will be submitted with the response.

-- Andrew B. Abel, Ben S. Bernanke (2003), Macroeconomics, 5th edition, Addison-Wesley, ISBN: 9780321199638 - Karl E. Case, Ray C. Fair (2003), Principles of Economics, 6th Edition, Tsinghua University Press, microeconomics : ISBN: 9787302064282, macroeconomics & world economics : ISBN: 9787302065395 - N. Gregory Mankiw (2006), Principles of Economics, 4th Edition, Peking University Press, microeconomics: ISBN: 9787301106631, macroeconomics: ISBN: 9787301108055
+- Andrew B. Abel, Ben S. Bernanke (2003), Macroeconomics, 5th edition, Addison-Wesley, ISBN: 9780321199638 - Karl E. Case, Ray C. Fair (2003), Principles of Economics, 6th Edition, Tsinghua University Press, microeconomics: ISBN: 9787302064282, macroeconomics & world economics: ISBN: 9787302065395 - N. Gregory Mankiw (2006), Principles of Economics, 4th Edition, Peking University Press, microeconomics: ISBN: 9787301106631, macroeconomics: ISBN: 9787301108055